 Please download our Fairport Harbor Schools Quality Profile (2018-2019)

 Please download our Fairport Harbor Schools Quality Profile (2017-2018).

 What is a Quality Profile?
 The purpose of the Quality Profile is to provide “the rest of the story,” giving the Fairport Harbor community a report on how our schools are performing in the areas that matter most.
 The Fairport Harbor community believes schools should provide opportunities for students to pursue excellence in many forms.
 The education we provide goes far beyond what is measured by the Ohio Department of Education standardized tests.
 The best way to prepare our students for success in college, career, and life is to create opportunities for personalized learning tailored to individual student talents and interests.
 That is why Fairport students are learning today and leading tomorrow.

-Today, the schools of Fairport Harbor look much different than they did in the 1870’s.
+Today, the schools of Fairport Harbor look much different than they did in the 1870s.
 Our educational program is structured to cultivate the whole child and to meet the needs of our diverse population of learners.
-Our small size allows us to provide our students a personalized education similar to that of a private school atmosphere.
-The close-knit family experience is nurtured through the personalized teacher attention that all students receive.
+Our small size allows us to provide our students with a personalized education similar to that of a private school atmosphere.
+The close-knit family experience is nurtured through the personalized teacher's attention that all students receive.
 Our teachers are masterful, reflective, professionals that are committed to providing an exceptional education to every child that graces our halls.
-We are committed to developing a collaborative educational experience that meets the needs of all students and develops young minds with preparedness for the 21st century workforce.
+We are committed to developing a collaborative educational experience that meets the needs of all students and develops young minds with preparedness for the 21st-century workforce.

 Students who do not live in our community can access our unique educational program through Open Enrollment.
 (For more information on open enrollment, please click HERE).